HL7NZ/cca/input/pagecontent/notes.md

 ### Medications

 Medications used in dosages are all NZMT SCTID codes.
-Currently these can be Medicinal Products, Trade Products or Medicinal Product Unit of Uses.
+Currently these can be Medicinal Products, Trade Products, Medicinal Product Unit of Uses, Trade Product Unit of Uses, Medicinal Product Packs or Trade Product Packs.